AlessioCasco/automerge/README.md

     * Approves the pull request and merges it
   * If the pull request is planned and has diffs:
     * Writes comment `This PR will be ignored by automerge` into the pull request, unlocks it and sets an `automerge_ignore` label.
-    * All future runs of Automerge will ignore this pull request (see Options to force this)
+    * All future runs of Automerge will ignore this pull request (see option `--force` to override this)
   * If the pull request was planned but had errors:
     * Automerge will try to plan it again
   * If the pull request was planned by no projects were actually planned (Usually happens when the pull request bumps something in a module and Atlantis )